-Emergency Medical Services-Paramedic — Diploma (59 credits)
+Emergency Medical Services-Paramedic — Diploma (56 credits)

 Admission into this program requires a special application and is highly competitive.
 The college may not be able to accept all applicants that meet the minimum admission standards.

 Century College’s Emergency Medical Service (EMS) program began in 1972 with Minnesota’s first state-approved EMT program, and the following year, we offered one of the region’s first paramedic programs.
-To date, more than 1,000 paramedics have graduated from Century College.
+To date, more than 1,100 paramedics have graduated from Century College.
 We prepare our students to deliver high quality advanced pre-hospital emergency care through a tradition of excellence that meets the high standard of instruction set by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Paramedics possess the highly skilled techniques of advanced life support and emergency care procedures.
 Career opportunities are available with hospitals, clinics, ambulance services, police, fire, and rescue departments.
 The Paramedic program major meets the criteria for the education of paramedics as recommended by the U.S. Department of Transportation.

-New for Fall 2012: All students will be required to purchase an iPad 2 or higher for use in the Paramedic Program.
+NOTE: All students will be required to purchase an iPad 2 or higher for use in the Paramedic Program.
 This will support the use of electronic textbooks, medical applications, and clinical materials.
 The iPad will replace the need for many of the traditional textbooks and educational materials and will be a cost savings for students.
 Questions can be directed to Kim Schmitzer, Paramedic Faculty, at 651.779.5798 or email@example.com.

 *Delivery of courses for the didactic portion of the program, which is roughly the first half of the program, is a mix of daytime and blended online classes.
 Clinical and field internships are held during the second portion of the program and are often the most difficult part to manage as they are potentially on any day of the week, all hours of the day, and may be scheduled or changed on short notice.
 A flexible schedule is essential.

-This Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs
+Commission on Accreditation of Allied Health Education Programs

-Application Requirements for EMS-Paramedic Associate in Applied Science degree and Diploma
+Application Requirements for EMS-Paramedic Associate in Applied Science Degree and Diploma

 Successful completion of EMS 1025 and EMS 1026 with a grade of B or higher in each (can be taken in the same semester)

-The EMS program at Century is licensed to teach EMR, EMT, and Paramedic curriculum by the Minnesota Emergency Medical Services Regulatory Board.
+The EMS program at Century is licensed to teach EMR, EMT, and Paramedic curriculum by the Minnesota Emergency Medical Services Regulatory Board.Gainful Employment Program Information